ua-dev-front/solve-the-riddle/README.md

-# guess-the-riddle
+# Guess the Riddle

-Daily riddles for any taste
+Daily riddles for any taste!